-- a) concrete strength and aggregate size - b) exposure classification and cover to reinforcement in accordance with Clause 6.3 - c) fill height zero and maximum height of fill - d) grade of reinforcing steel and steel schedule - e) number and nominal spacing of reinforcing bars and details of other reinforcement - f) tolerances on dimensions, cover and steel reinforcement - g) design of standard culverts for Transport and Main Roads projects must conform to MRTS24, MRTS70 and MRTS71 - h) design loads in accordance with this Technical Specification Clause 8.4
+- a) concrete strength and aggregate size - b) Exposure Classification and cover to reinforcement in accordance with Clause 6.3 - c) fill height zero and maximum height of fill - d) grade of reinforcing steel and steel schedule - e) number and nominal spacing of reinforcing bars and details of other reinforcement - f) tolerances on dimensions, cover and steel reinforcement - g) design of standard culverts for Transport and Main Roads projects must conform to MRTS24, MRTS70 and MRTS71

-- i) formwork and compaction type (e.g. rigid formwork and intense vibration) - j) lifting details, including all details as defined in Clause 6.4 of this Technical Specification - k) dimensions of haunch - I) calculated mass of individual units - m) unique drawing identification (e.g. plan number and revision number).
+- h) design loads in accordance with Clause 8.4 of this Technical Specification - i) formwork and compaction type (for example, rigid formwork and intense vibration) - j) lifting details, including all details as defined in Clause 6.4 of this Technical Specification - k) dimensions of haunch - I) calculated mass of individual units - m) unique Drawing identification (for example, plan number and revision number).

-All drawings are to be certified by an RPEQ Engineer.
+All Drawings are to be certified by an RPEQ Engineer.